Exceptional collections on Dolgachev surfaces associated with degenerations: Exceptional collections of maximal length on Dolgachev surfaces of type

-Most of the curves $A_1,\ldots,A_r$\,(not necessarily distinct) will be chosen among the divisors illustrated in Figure~\ref{fig:Configuration_Basic}, but we have to implement one more curve, which did not appear in Figure~\ref{fig:Configuration_Basic}.
+We present Dictionary~\ref{dictionary:H0Computations} of cohomology computations that appeared in the proof of Theorem~\ref{thm:ExceptCollection_MaxLength}.
+It needs the divisors illustrated in Figure~\ref{fig:Configuration_Basic}, together with one more curve, which did not appear in Figure~\ref{fig:Configuration_Basic}.
 Let $\ell$ be the proper transform of the unique line in $\P^2$ passing through the nodes of $p_* C_1$ and $p_* C_2$.
 In the divisor form,

 Due to the divisor forms